gdiaz384/py3stringReplace/README.md

 ## Download and Install Guide:
 ```
-Latest Version: 0.31
+Latest Version: 0.4
-Development: stopped.
-Open an issue for bugs, feature or compile requests.
+Development: Stopped.
+Open an issue for bugs, feature, or compile requests.
 ```
-1. Click [here](//github.com/gdiaz384/py3stringReplace/releases) or on "releases" at the top to download the latest version.
+1. Download either the native executable `py3stringReplace.exe` or the python script `py3stringReplace.py`.
+To download the latest version:
+    - Click on on "Releases" at the side (desktop), or bottom (mobile), or [here](//github.com/gdiaz384/py3stringReplace/releases).
+    - Click on the green `< > Code` button at the top -> Download ZIP.
-2. Extract py3stringReplace.exe from the archive of your OS/architecture.
+2. Extract `py3stringReplace.exe` from the archive of your OS/architecture.
+    - Alternatively, always invoke using: `python py3stringReplace.py`
-3. Place py3stringReplace.exe in your enviornmental path
-  - To find places to put it: >echo %path%
+3. Place `py3stringReplace.exe` in your enviornmental path.
+To find places to put it:
+    - Start a command prompt or terminal.
+On Windows this is `cmd.exe`
+    - `echo %path%`
-4. (optional) rename it to something memorable
+4. (Optional) Rename `py3stringReplace.exe` to something memorable.
 5. Create a text file to use as a replacementList.txt.
-See **Replacement List Syntax** and **replacementLists\unlocalize.txt** for additional information.
+See **Replacement List Syntax** and `replacementLists\unlocalize.txt` for additional information and an example.
-6. Refer to the **Example Usage Guide** above for usage.
+6. Refer to the **Example Usage Guide** above for usage as well as `py3StringReplace --help`

 ## Replacement List Syntax:

 - The replacementList.txt is made up of line seperated "match pairs."
-- A "match pair" specifies theStringToReplace and theReplacement.
+- A "match pair" specifies `theStringToReplace` and `theReplacement`.
 - The match pair delimiter is the first space or, in the case of quoted text, the first space after quoted text.
-- To include quotation marks as literals, use exactly four of them.
+- To include quotation marks in `theReplacement` text, use exactly four of them.
-- A reference replacementList.txt can be found at **replacementLists\unlocalize.txt**
+- A `replacementList.txt` example can be found at `replacementLists\unlocalize.txt`

 match pair | theStringToReplace | theReplacement
 --- | --- | ---